lioriz/geekcon-rpi-fart/README.md

-# Simple Raspberry Pi Fart Detector using YAMNet
+# Simple Raspberry Pi Fart Detector using TensorFlow Lite

-A simple audio classification system that runs on Raspberry Pi 4 to detect fart sounds using the YAMNet pre-trained model.
-The system continuously listens to a USB microphone, processes audio through YAMNet, and prints detection results.
+A simple audio classification system that runs on Raspberry Pi 4 to detect fart sounds using TensorFlow Lite for optimal performance.
+The system continuously listens to a USB microphone, processes audio through a lightweight model, and prints detection results.

 ## Features